rlpy/rlpy/doc/make_agent.rst

   Policy, and Domain XX Remove additional params eg boyan?
 XX in the ``__init__()`` function

-* Your code should be appropriately handle the case where ``logger=None`` is passed to ``__init__()``.
+* Your code should appropriately handle the case where ``logger=None`` is passed to ``__init__()``.

-* The new learning agent need only define the :func:`~Agents.Agent.Agent.learn` function, (see linked documentation) which is called on every timestep.
+* Once completed, the className of the new agent must be added to the ``__init__.py`` file in the ``Agents/`` directory.
+  (This allows other files to import the new agent).

+* After your agent is complete, you should define a unit test XX Add info here XX

+REQUIRED Instance Variables
+"""""""""""""""""""""""""""
+---

+REQUIRED Functions
+""""""""""""""""""
+:func:`~Agents.Agent.Agent.learn` - called on every timestep (see documentation)

   ..
 Note::